 Eucharistic Ministers assist the priest in administering Holy Communion.
 E-mail our vicar if you are interested in becoming a Eucharistic Minister.

 Eucharistic Visitors assist the priest in visiting and bringing Holy Communion to homebound members of our church family.
 E-mail our vicar if you are interested in becoming a Eucharistic Visitor or if you would like to receive Eucharistic Visitation.

 Education for Ministry (EfM)

 Our EfM group at St. Michael’s is underway!
 We are studying and gathering together each week to discuss what we’ve read and to reflect on how God is working in our lives.
 Our purpose is to find what God is calling us to do, and determine how best to carry it out!
-To learn more or join this group please email Karen Pearson.
+To learn more or join this group please email our vicar.

 The Music Ministry at St. Michael and All Angels’ is a welcoming and vibrant part of our church.
 With three choirs that alternately provide music at our 10:30 service, there is variety within the music at our church, and a place for everyone.
 We are a singing congregation, open to all types of music, and many of our members have participated in one of our choirs over the years.